6 Data Setup for Modeling

 yes no

-To address this in R, we can use the ovun.sample() function from the ROSE package to oversample the minority class so that it makes up 30% of the training set.
-This target ratio is illustrative; the optimal value depends on the use case and modeling goals.
+To rebalance the training data in R, we can use the ovun.sample() function from the ROSE package to oversample the minority class so that it represents 30% of the training set:

 library(ROSE)